River Chew • Five Stretches Of Prime River Fishing

 Lyneham Orchard is a ¼ mile, crescent-shaped stretch of the River Chew located four fields downstream of Compton Dando Bridge.

 This is a very wild field, with steep banks, dense vegetation and overhanging trees, concealing several deep holes.
-Sport here is challenging but can be very rewarding, with the usual array of species including Chub, Roach, Dace, Perch, Rudd, Gudgeon, Trout and Grayling.
-One or two Barbel have ventured this far upstream.
+Sport here is challenging but can be very rewarding, with the usual array of species including Chub, Roach, Dace, Perch, Rudd, Gudgeon, Trout, Barbel, Carp and Grayling.

 Access is via the kissing gate by Compton Dando Bridge, where limited parking can also be found.
 Follow the path through Brookmead and the next two fields.
 At the woods, go through the iron gate into the meadow.
 The Two Rivers footpath follows the River Chew all the way to Keynsham, and on to the River Avon.